Strong fundamental momentum pushes Vipshop Holdings Limited (VIPS) higher

 Vipshop Holdings Limited (NYSE:VIPS) trade information

-Sporting 4.02% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 13 when the VIPS stock price touched $17.49- or saw a rise of 0.77%.
-Year-to-date, Vipshop Holdings Limited shares have moved 22.48%, while the 5-day performance has seen it change 15.16%.
-Over the past 30 days, the shares of Vipshop Holdings Limited (NYSE:VIPS) have changed 5.82%.
-Short interest in the company has seen 34.33 Million shares shorted with days to cover at 4.62.
+Despite being -2.47% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 16 when the VIPS stock price touched $20.38- or saw a rise of 7.16%.
+Year-to-date, Vipshop Holdings Limited shares have moved 33.52%, while the 5-day performance has seen it change 12.75%.
+Over the past 30 days, the shares of Vipshop Holdings Limited (NYSE:VIPS) have changed 13.63%.
+Short interest in the company has seen 34.33 Million shares shorted with days to cover at 4.35.

 Vipshop Holdings Limited (VIPS) estimates and forecasts